Macros and Triggers

 |---|---|

-| Simple sequence of commands | Need if/else conditional logic |
+| Simple if/else branching (conditional steps) | Need complex multi-condition logic trees |

-| No error handling needed | Need try/except error handling |
+| Skipping steps based on state | Need try/except error handling with retries |

-| Quick one-off actions | Need loops or complex timing |
+| Quick one-off actions | Need to call external APIs or do math |

-| Non-programmers will maintain it | Need to call external APIs or do math |
+| Non-programmers will maintain it | Need string manipulation or data parsing |

 Script Templates